wp-plugins/constant-contact-widget/readme.txt

 = Can I use this plugin without a Constant Contact account? =

 This widget is designed to add a email address to your Constant Contact list, so you will need a Constant Contact account.

+= Using the Constant Contact Widget shortcode =

+Use the following shortcode:

+[constantcontactwidget grp="constant contact list name" btn="button text" msg="success message"]

+If you wish to also ask for the first and last name, add nam="1" like this:

+[constantcontactwidget nam="1" grp="constant contact list name" btn="button text" msg="success message"]

+If you like to redirect the visitor to another page after a successful submission with the Constant Contact Widget, simply place the url in the msg attribute instead of a message.

 = How do I style the Constant Contact widget? =